onryo/vervet/README.md

 ### Commands:

 ```
-generate-root generate Vault root token
+generate-root     Generate Vault root token
 help              Help about any command
 list              List connected YubiKeys and configured Vault clusters
 show              Show details of YubiKeys and Vault clusters
 unseal            Unseal Vault by server or cluster
 ```

 ### Configuration